orthecreedence/pretend-event-loop/README.md

 `integer`.
 How many threads are spawned specifically for running blocking ops.
 If more than `*max-passive-threads*` blocking ops are queued, they are pulled out by the passive threads FIFO.
+This is a value that will probably be very dependent on your app and the machine you're running on.
+Obviously, the higher you can get this number without breaking your load average, the better.
+Play with it.

     (event-loop-start &key error-handler)